grannybter/core-kit/README.md

 ### Redeploy

-We need to redeploy the application so that the latest environment variables are present.
+To ensure that the most up-to-date environment variables are in place, it is necessary to redeploy the application.

-Redeploy your application by going to the deployments tab, finding your deployment, and clicking "redeploy."
+You can achieve this by navigating to the deployments tab, locating your deployment, and selecting the "redeploy" option.

 ### Create product and pricing information